 This Plan is effective as of the Effective Date.
-No Awards may be granted under the Plan on and after the tenth (10th) anniversary of the Effective Date, which is [date].
+No Awards may be granted under the Plan on and after May 20, 2033.
 However, any Award granted prior to such termination (or any earlier termination pursuant to Section 8(a) hereof), and the authority of the Board or Committee to amend, alter, adjust, suspend, discontinue, or terminate any such Award or to waive any conditions or rights under such Award in accordance with the terms of the Plan, shall extend beyond such termination until the final disposition of such Award.